apple/coremltools/BUILDING.md

 * `clean_envs` | Delete all `envs` created by the scripts.
 * `lint` | Linter.
 * `proto` | Build coremltools and rebuild MLModel protobuf sources.
-* `release` | Set up the package for release, but don’t upload to pypi.
+* `release` | Set up the package for release, but don't upload to pypi.
 Include all wheels from `build/dist` in the built package.
 * `style` | Style checking.
 * `test` | Run all tests.
 Pass `TEST_PACKAGES="..."` to set which packages to test.
 * `test_fast` | Run all fast tests.